moggieuk/Happy-Hare/README.md

 ```

 > [!WARNING]
-> TCRT 5000 encoders can be problematic.
+> TCRT 5000 encoders on ERCFv1.1 can be problematic.
 A new backward compatible alternative "Binky" is available is strongly recommended (standard in ERCFv2).
 If you insist on fighting with the original encoder be sure to read my [notes on Encoder problems](/doc/ercf_encoder_v11.md) - the better the encoder the better this software will work for MMU's with encoders.
 > Hall effect toolhead sensors can be problematic in a heated chamber because their characteristics change with temperature.
 Microswitch versions are preferred.

 <br>